ethiffeault/eti/README.md

 # eti
 Efficient Type Information in c++

 Efficient rtti implementation that doesn't require c++ enable rtti.
-This lib is one header only without any external dependancies.
+This lib is one header only without any external dependencies.

 Support:
 * IsA<T>()